jpeerz/registry_vagrant/README.md

         source_file = api_en.properties
         source_lang = en
         type = PROPERTIES

 tx.config file can also be generated automatically using the Transifex command line client.
 For more on formatting a tx.config file, see: http://docs.transifex.com/client/config/#txconfig

-4. Edit the txgh.yml file to include the information for your Github repo and Transifex project

-        vim txgh-master/config/txgh.yml

-        txgh:
-            github:
-               repos:
-                   ORCID/txgh_test:
-                        api_username: gituser
-                        api_token: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-                        push_source_to: txgh-test-2
-            transifex:
-                projects:
-                    txgh-test-2:
-                        tx_config: "/home/vagrant/txgh-master/config/tx.config"
-                        api_username: transifexuser
-                        api_password: XXXXXXXXXXXXXXX
-                        push_translations_to: ORCID/txgh_test
-Note: For development purposes, you can use a [Github Personal API Token](https://github.com/blog/1509-personal-api-tokens); your Transifex API Password is the same as your Transifex web interface password.

 5. Start ngrok to expose localhost webhook port publicly (for local dev only)